Taxi and private hire trade information

 There is now a compulsory requirement for all Adur and Worthing hackney carriages and private hire vehicles to have CCTV fitted.
 Both councils' licensing committees having resolved that in the interest of public safety CCTV should be compulsory in all licensed vehicles.

-Proprietors should be aware that replacement vehicles and vehicles being licensed for the first time will need to have had CCTV fitted at time of presentation for licensing.
+Proprietors should be aware that replacement vehicles and vehicles being licensed for the first time will need to have had CCTV fitted at the time of presentation for licensing.

 All CCTV equipment needs to be installed by a registered and approved CCTV installation specialist.
 A list of installers approved by Adur & Worthing Councils is provided here: